matkoniecz/openstreetmap-carto/README.md

  and also with the command-line [CartoCSS](https://github.com/mapbox/carto) processor.

 Since August 2013 these stylesheets have been used on the OSMF tileservers (tile.openstreetmap.org), and are updated from each point release.
-They supersede the previous [XML-based stylesheets](https://github.com/openstreetmap/mapnik-stylesheets).
+They supersede the previous [XML-based stylesheets][xml_stylesheets].

 # Installation